 - Population (because a village of 35 will not have an ATM not matter how badly you need one)

-- Accommodation—what will you find, hotels, chambre d’hôtes, gîtes or campgrounds… including website links
+- Accommodation—hotels, chambre d’hôtes, gîtes and campgrounds… including website links

 - Available services—cafés, bakeries, grocery stores, doctors, pharmacies, banks and ATMs